raspberrypi/usbboot/Readme.md

 **The `secure-boot-msd`, `rpi-imager-embedded` and `mass-storage-gadget` extensions require that the `2022-04-26` (or newer) bootloader EEPROM release has already been written to the EEPROM using `recovery.bin`**

 ## Booting Linux
-The `RPIBOOT` protocol provides a virtual file-system to the Raspberry Pi bootloader and GPU firmware.
+The `RPIBOOT` protocol provides a virtual file system to the Raspberry Pi bootloader and GPU firmware.
 It's therefore possible to boot Linux.
 To do this, you will need to copy all of the files from a Raspberry Pi boot partition plus create your own initramfs.
 On Raspberry Pi 4 / CM4 the recommended approach is to use a `boot.img` which is a FAT disk image containing